Bhakti2304/CKA2024/Day-5/Kubernetes Architecture.md

 - Control Plane or Master node give instructions to Kubernetes.

 - **Pod** - nginx container encapsulated in the pod.
 One container per pod minimum.
 It is smallest object in Kubernetes.
+- A **Container** is a lightweight, standalone executable package that includes everything needed to run a piece of software.
+Containers within a pod share resources and can communicate with each other using localhost.

 - These 3 are components of **Master Node**.
 In High availability there are more nodes available in Master Node.
 1. Api Server